tminions/binocularss/phase1/design-document.md

 # Design Document

+### To Add
+- UML Diagram
+- Talk about testing
+- Talk about code style and documentation

 ## Updated Specification
+Overall we followed our initial specification closely but there are multiple new additions to highlight.

+### Proper UI
+Our skeleton program for phase 0 was barebones in terms of user interface.
+Since then we've worked on implementing a functional and good looking user interface that enchances the user experience of our app.

+### Room Database
+Since phase 0 we've added the Room library to implement data persistence in our program.
+This allows our users to save their feeds and articles over multiple lifecycles of the program, without having to re-fecth them again.

+### Priority
+We decided against implementing a priority feature as it proved too complex for this program.

 ## UML Diagram

-Also talk about clean architecture here
+Also talk about clean architecture here s

 ## Major Design Decisions

-- How we chose to do workflows
-- For each major design decision, justify the choice we made
-  - like the library

-### Kotlin:
+### Kotlin
 Early in the develpoment period we decided to change our language from Java to Kotlin.
 This was done primarily for two reasons, the first being general readability.
 Kotlin removes a lot of the boilerplate code used in Java which improves readability and makes our code more concise (example under refactoring).
 The second reason was so we could use the Jetpack Compose library for building our UI.
 Compared to using XML files Compose is a more intuitive and less clunky way for creating UI, making the development process more streamlined and making our code cleaner.

-### RRS Parser Library:
+### RRS Parser Library
 We originally intended to write our own class to parse an RSS feed but we eventually decided to use a library instead.
 We decided to use a library for a couple of reasons, but the main one was the insane complexity of the RSS standard.
 It was much more complex than we initially assumed.
 There are multiple competing standards and in order to create a system capable of handling all of the cases, we would need approximately 3600 lines of kotlin code (approximated from the used library) - far too much to write within the scope of this project on one of many functions.

-### Room Database:
+### Room Database
 In order to add data persistence to our program we were debating whether to use the Room Database library or savedInstanceState.
 We decided on using Room because savedInstanceState doesn't persist data beyond one life cycle, however with Room we can save our data to a local database that will perserve our data over multiple lifecycles.
 This saves bandwidth as we don't have to retrieve feeds everytime the lifecycle renews and users can choose to perserve articles of their choice.

 ## Clean Architecture